PeteBlackerThe3rd/TFMin/readme.md

 A commercial extenstion to the TFMin tool is available from Airbus, which has full support for the LEON family of radiation hardened processors.
 This includes tensor operations  optimised for these processors and V&V assurance to industry standards.
-For further information about features and licencing please contact someone@Airbus.com.
+For further information about features and licencing please contact: ilke.karsli@airbus.com, arthur.scharf@airbus.com or carlos.hervasgarcia@airbus.com

 ## Publications